ImageMagick v6 Examples --

 [IM Output]

-You can see, that after overlaying the image over a checkerboard pattern, that all parts of the image were at least partially semi-transparent.
+You can see that after overlaying the image over a checkerboard pattern, that all parts of the image are at least semi-transparent.
 Though the actual parts overlaid is less transparent than any part where one of the source images is transparent.

-The only time you will get a fully-opaque image from a 'Dissolve' composition is if one of the images (usally the 'background') not dissolved (a 100 percent value), and thus remains opaque.
-This is why a the default is to use a 100 value for the 'background' , at least at first.
+The only time you will get a fully-opaque image from a 'Dissolve' composition is if one of the images (usually the 'background') is not dissolved (a 100 percent value), and remains opaque.
+This is why the default is to use a 100 value for the 'background' , at least at first.

 The following are special cases for specific "-dissolve" arguments...